awarrenlove/go-bamboo-plugin/doc/guide.md

   follow Go conventions.
 For example, if your project is located at `https://github.com/username/myproject`, the value of this parameter should be `github.com/username/myproject`.

+## Go Glide Task

+The **Go Glide** task will retrieve a Go project's dependencies provided they have been defined using [Glide](https://github.com/Masterminds/glide), i.e. there is a `glide.yaml` file available in the Go project's source tree.

+### Parameters

+* **GOROOT**

+  The value of the `GOROOT` environment variable for the Go installation used to build the Go project.
+The Go Plugin for Bamboo will attempt to automatically set this value using either the value of the `GOROOT` environment variable defined on the Bamboo server or by using `/path/to/go/bin/..`.
+If the default value isn't appropriate for your build you must change it.
+* **Source path**

+  A relative path pointing to the directory where your Go project source code has been checked out.
+This path must follow Go conventions.
+For example, if your project is located at `https://github.com/username/myproject`, the value of this parameter should be `github.com/username/myproject`.
+* **GOPATH**

+  A path pointing to the directory where your Go src directory exists.
+This can be relative to the project directory or absolute.
+* **Glide Executable path**

+  The absolute path to the Glide executable on the server.

 ## Go Test Runner Task

 The **Go Test Runner Task** will run a Go project's tests and save the output for parsing by the [Go Test Parser Task](#go-test-parser-task).